 - 10.1 The Board of Trustees requires the performance of all staff to be subject to annual review.
-The process will ensure continual improvement of performance in order to provide the best possible opportunity for student success. - 10.2 At least once every two years, the Deputy Principals' appraisal will be conducted by an external appraiser, mutually acceptable to the Principal and Deputy Principals and the Board. - 10.3 The Principal will have a Performance Review on an annual basis to ensure: - (a) accountability for effective leadership and management and the delivery of quality teaching and learning in the School. - (b) the ongoing personal and professional growth and development of the Principal.

-10.4 At least once every two years, the Principal's appraisal will be conducted by an external appraiser, mutually acceptable to the Principal and the Board.
+The process will ensure continual improvement of performance in order to provide the best possible opportunity for student success. - 10.2 The Principal will have a Performance Review on an annual basis to ensure: - (a) accountability for effective leadership and management and the delivery of quality teaching and learning in the School. - (b) the ongoing personal and professional growth and development of the Principal. - 10.3 At least once every two years, the Principal's appraisal will be conducted by an external appraiser, mutually acceptable to the Principal and the Board.